aws-solutions-library-samples/guidance-for-retail-analytics-using-generative-ai-on-aws/README.md

-# Generative BI using RAG on AWS
+# Guidance for Retail Analytics with Generative AI on AWS

 ## Introduction

-A NLQ(Natural Language Query) demo using Amazon Bedrock, Amazon OpenSearch with RAG technique.
+A NLQ(Natural Language Query) guidance using Amazon Bedrock, Amazon OpenSearch with RAG technique for Retail Analytics.

 ![Screenshot](./assets/aws_architecture.png)